Michael-Girard/AutoPowerOptions/README.md

 The program resides in the system tray and the threshold duration can be modified to a number of different values by right clicking on the icon and selecting the new value.
 Goes as low as 5 minutes and as high as 60 minutes (5, 10, 15, 20, 30, 60).
 It does not currently accept custom values.

-~~Due to the requirement of knowing the GUID for each Power Options settings, which vary from system to system, the current program only works on my system.
-To get it working on yours, you must identify your GUIDs and replace the FINAL strings with them.~~ The program is currently set to swap to High Performance when activity is detected and Power Saving when activity is not detected. ~~This can be modified at the bottom of the code by swapping in the correct GUIDs/FINAL strings in the main method.~~
+~~Due to how the GUIDs for power options can vary on some systems, this program isn't guaranteed to work on everyone's computers.
+To be certain, you must identify your GUIDs and replace the FINAL strings with them.~~ The program is currently set to swap to High Performance when activity is detected and Power Saving when activity is not detected. ~~This can be modified at the bottom of the code by swapping in the correct GUIDs/FINAL strings in the main method.~~

 The Java_Icon.png should be in the same directory as the program, otherwise an exception will occur and the program will run with no icon in the system tray.